litmushi/ref/README.md

-Almost useless program used for refernce =)
+Almost useless program used for reference =)